Ground Turkey Sweet Potato Skillet (30-Minute)

 Instructions

-- Cook the Sweet Potatoes: After removing the turkey, to the same pan, heat 2 tablespoons of olive oil over medium heat.
+- Cook the Sweet Potatoes: After removing the turkey, to the same pan, heat 1 tablespoon of the olive oil over medium heat.
 Add the sweet potatoes, sprinkle with ½ teaspoon of salt, and stir to combine.

 - Add the water, stirring to scrape any browned bits from the bottom of the pan.
 Cover, reduce to a simmer, and cook until the sweet potatoes are tender, about 10-15 minutes, stirring occasionally.
 Add a splash more water if the pan starts to dry out.

-- Make the Sauce: While the sweet potatoes cook, make the sauce by whisking together the garlic clove, salt, chipotle peppers, honey, lime juice, avocado oil and pepper in a small bowl, or shaking together in a mason jar.
+- Make the Sauce: While the sweet potatoes cook, make the sauce by whisking together the garlic clove, ¼ of the salt, chipotle peppers, honey, lime juice, avocado oil and pepper in a small bowl, or shaking together in a mason jar.

 - Turn off the heat and sprinkle on the cheese, allowing 2-3 minutes for it to melt.